KxSystems/kx-vscode/README.md

 ## Edit Connections

-To edit an existing connection, simply right-click the connection you wish to edit and select the **Edit connection** option.
+To edit an existing connection, right-click the connection you wish to edit and select the **Edit connection** option.

 ![Edit connection option](https://github.com/KxSystems/kx-vscode/blob/main/img/select-edit-connection.png?raw=true)